Coopersmith Career Consulting | Evaluated Learning Experience

 Family Therapy (PSY-306)

 Varies (self-study; self-paced).

 August 2018 - Present.

-This course explores the history and contemporary practice of the family therapy field.
-It emphasizes ideas and techniques with a clear focus on clinical practice.
-This course also encourages students to explore the history, the classic schools, and the latest developments in the field.
+This course explores the history and contemporary practice of the family therapy field and emphasizes ideas and techniques with a clear focus on clinical practice, while encouraging students to explore the history, the classic schools, and the latest developments in the field.

-In the upper division baccalaureate degree category, 3 semester hours in Social Sciences, Social Work, Psychology, or Counseling (8/18).
+In the upper division baccalaureate degree category, 3 semester hours in Social Sciences, Social Work, Psychology, or Counseling (8/18) (5/23 revalidation).